ohshitgorillas/ReducedReachKBLayer/README.md

 ## Introduction
+This project reprograms the Caps Lock key to instead yield access to a function layer that increases typing comfort and ergonomics by reducing the amount of hand movement in typing.
+It brings several critical and often-used features within reach of the home row.

 ### Inspiration
-This layer was inspired by the layouts of small (40-60%) keyboards, which aim to increase comfort and ergonomics by reducing the amount of reaching involved in typing by using a smaller keyboard with fewer keys, in which the 'missing' keys are accessed via function layers.
-As an example, 60% layouts (my preference) lack numpad, navigation, function, and insert/forward delete keys.
-Arrow keys may be accessed by, for example, holding the right-hand function key and using 'wasd', bringing the arrow keys within reach of the home row.

-In particular, the Anne Pro 2.0 replaces the Caps Lock key with a function layer and uses 'ijkl' as arrow keys.
-This layout builds upon that concept of the "Caps Lock layer" to bring several critical features such as enter and deletion within reduced reach.

-It may be applied to any 60% or larger keyboard, so that users with larger keyboards may get a feel for 60% usage without needing to commit to a smaller board.
+The inspiration for this project comes from small keyboard designs (40-60%) which promote reduced hand movement fewer keys, using function layers to access the functions of the 'missing' keys.
+For instance, 60% keyboards eliminate the dedicated keys for the numpad, navigation keys, function keys, and insert/delete keys.
+These "missing keys" are usually accessed through function layers, e.g. fn + Backspace for Delete.

 ### Description
-This layout is optimized for general writing and coding, not for gaming.
+This layout is optimized for general writing and coding and probably sucks for gamers.

-The philosophy here is that the left hand has a few tasks:
+The approach is such that the left hand has a few tasks:
 - Accessing modifiers (Ctrl, Opt/Win, Alt/Cmd, Shift)
 - Performing 'main' functions (Enter, Backspace/Delete aka forward delete)
 - Bringing up access to the numpad layer.

-The right hand:
+whereas the right hand is responsible for:
-- Handles navigation functions (arrow keys, pg up/dn, etc)
+- Navigation features (arrow keys, pg up/dn, etc)
 - Access symbol keys that otherwise require reaching
-- Access the keys for the numpad layer
+- Accessing the keys for the numpad layer

-### Compatibility and Modifications
+### Compatibility
+This layout can be applied to most traditional (non-ortholinear) keyboards 60% and up, allowing users of larger keyboards to 'test drive' the benefits of a smaller keyboard layout without committing to a physical downsize.
+While the functionality is not as complex as some custom small keyboard layouts, a significant advantage of this approach is that you don't need to completely re-learn how to type.
+All the original key functions remain unchanged except for Caps Lock (toggled by Caps Lock + Space), allowing users to fall back on old habits when necessary.

 The use of the caps lock to access the function layer with your left hand is incompatible with most HHKB-style keyboards, which place Control in the Caps Lock position.
-Some boards may have a dedicated left-hand function key that they may use instead, e.g. next to left shift, however, ergonomics are optimized for the key in the traditional Caps Lock position.
-The spacebar is also a possibility (tap for space, hold for layer) with good ergonomics.
+Some HHKB-style boards may offer a dedicated left-hand function key, e.g. next to left shift, however, ergonomics are optimized for the key in the traditional Caps Lock position.
+The spacebar is also a possibility for accessing the layer (tap for space, hold for layer).

 ## Layout
 Below are the specific keymappings within the Caps Lock layer.

+For brevity, I use the following symbols:
+- ⌘: Command
+- ⌥: Option
+- ⌃: Control
+- ⇧: Shift
+- ↵: Enter/Return
+- ⎋: Escape
+- ⌫: Backspace
+- ⌦: Delete (forward delete)
+- ⊞: Super/Win key

-Letter and number keys are referred to within single quotes, i.e. the the key immediately to the right of Caps Lock is 'a'.
-Symbol keys are denoted with their primary character then shifted character in single quotes, i.e. the key to the left of the Backspace is '=+'.
-Other main functions such as Enter, Backspace, etc. are referred to without quotes.
-The forward delete key is referred to as Delete.
+Letter and number keys are referred to within single quotes, i.e. the the key immediately to the right of Tab is 'q'.
+Symbol keys are denoted with their primary character followed by the shifted character in single quotes, i.e. the key to the left of ⌫ on a US English ANSI layout is '=+'.

-The Caps Lock key is simply referred to as **caps** below.
+The Caps Lock key is denoted ⇪ below.

 ### Toggle Caps Lock
-The caps lock toggle is available by pressing Caps Lock + Space.
+The caps lock toggle is available by pressing ⇪ + Space.

 ### Left Hand (main functions + modifiers)
-1. 'q' as Escape
+1. 'q' → ⎋
-2. 'w' as F13 (custom function -- mine goes to Compose)
+2. 'w' → ⌃ (alt. ⊞ for Windows)
-3. 'e' as Enter
+3. 'e' → ↵
-4. 'r' as Replace (Cmd + Opt + 'f')
+4. 'r' → Print
-5. 't' as Print Screen
-6. 'a' as Option (alt.
-Control for Windows)
+5. 'a' → ⌥ (alt. ⌃ for Windows)
-7. 's' as Command (alt.
+6. 's' → ⌘ (alt.
 Alt for Windows)
-8. 'd' as Backspace
-9. 'f' as Delete
+7. 'd' → ⌫
+8. 'f' → ⌦
-10. 'z' to access the numpad layer (below)
+9. 'z' opens access to the Numpad layer below
-11. 'x' as Control
-12. 'c' as Shift
+10. 'x' → F13
+11. 'c' → ⇧
+12. 'v' opens access to the Media layer below

-### Right Hand (navigation + miscellaneous)
+### Right Hand (navigation + symbols)
 Navigation functions may be accessed via your right hand:
-1. 'i' as up
+1. 'i' → up
-2. 'j' as left
+2. 'j' → left
-3. 'k' as down
+3. 'k' → down
-4. 'l' as right
+4. 'l' → right
-5. 'y' as Page Up
+5. 'y' → Page Up
-6. 'h' as Page Down
+6. 'h' → Page Down
-7. ',<' as Home
+7. 'p' → Home
-8. '.>' as End
+8. ';:' → End
-9. 'u' as'[{'
+9. 'u' →'[{'
-10. 'o' as ']}'
+10. 'o' → ']}'
-11. ';:' as '-_'
+11. 'n' → '-_'
-12. ''"' as '+='
+12. 'm' → '+='
-13. '/?' as '\|'
+13. '/?' → '\|'

 ### Function Keys
 The number row keys are mapped to the function keys ('1' as 'F1', '2' as 'F2', ... '=/+' as 'F12').